+- Meet all of the general requirements for admission to the Graduate School; and - (2) Submit a satisfactory Graduate Management Admission Test (GMAT) score, minimum of 450, or its equivalent Graduate Record Examination (GRE) score using ETS's 'GRE Comparison Table for Business Schools'.
+The GRE score will be converted to its equivalent GMAT score in calculating an applicant's formula score for possible admission; and

+Dean Ronald Berry (middle) with members of ULM's MBA ASSOCIATION.

-- (1) Meet all of the general requirements for admission to the Graduate School; and - (2) Submit a satisfactory Graduate Management Admission Test (GMAT) score, minimum of 450, or its equivalent Graduate Record Examination (GRE) score using ETS's 'GRE Comparison Table for Business Schools'.
-The GRE score will be converted to its equivalent GMAT score in calculating an applicant's formula score for possible admission; and - (3) Demonstrate high promise of success in postgraduate business study.
-Evidence of high promise may include submission of three letters of recommendation, a summary of work experience, and academic achievement in the form of a resume; and - (4) International students must submit a satisfactory score on the Test of English as a Foreign Language (TOEFL) examination and meet all the additional requirements of the Graduate School outlined in the ADMISSION OF INTERNATIONAL STUDENTS section located on page 38.
+- (3) Demonstrate high promise of success in postgraduate business study.
+Evidence of high promise may include submission of three letters of recommendation, a summary of work experience, and academic achievement in the form of a resume; and - (4) International students must submit a satisfactory score on the Test of English as a Foreign Language (TOEFL) examination and meet all the additional requirements of the Graduate School outlined in the ADMISSION OF INTERNATIONAL STUDENTS section located on page 34.